This Webinar was recorded on November 6, 2017. The direct links to the recordings are in the Resources area along with the chat transcript.

-NOTE: This is a free webinar and there are NO CEUs awarded.
+NOTE: This is a free course and NO CEUs are awarded.

 This session will start the learner through the paradigm shift that begins to occur in critical